asiamcarter/WasteNot/README.md

 # Waste Not
 </hr>
-Waste Note is a social media web application aimed to make living sustainably a little easier.
+Waste Not is a social media web application aimed to make living sustainably a little easier.
 Users can search for sustainable alternatives to products, save and share products via lists and browse the lists and profiles of other users.

 ## Testing Locally